dariagolub/WebScraper/README.md

-count number of provided word(s) occurrence on webpage(s). (-w) count number of characters of each web page (-c) extract sentences’ which contain given words (-e)
+count number of provided word(s) occurrence on webpage(s). (-w) count number of characters of each web page (-c)

-Data processing results printed to output for each web resources separately and for all resources as total.
+Data processing results printed to output for each web resources separately.

 Command line parameters example for Java implementation: